BendingUnit-22/GeoLIP/README.md

 # GeoLIP
-This is the anonymous submission to neurips.
+This is for the anonymous submission to neurips.

 ## Dependencies
 To run this project, you will need the [MOSEK](https://www.mosek.com/) solver.
 We provide two implementations: one is based on **MATLAB** and the [CVX](http://cvxr.com/cvx/) system, and the other is based on **CVXPY** package.
 It is highly recommended to use the **MATLAB** version when it is possible.